jefftranter/3dmodels/HeathkitKnobs/README.md

 I used PLA material.
 You can experiment with other materials.
 ABS, for example, could potentially be treated with acetone to make the knobs smoother.

-To Do:

-Small knob should have a pointer.

-Add additional knobs, like the concentric medium and small versions used on some signal generators and power supplies.